crystalmatch/crystalmatch.github.io/README.md

 * **100 Unique Levels:** Progressive difficulty with increasing challenges and crystal types.
 * **6 Beautiful Crystal Types:** Match diamonds, emeralds, sapphires, topazes, amethysts, and rubies with gorgeous SVG graphics.
 * **Star Rating System:** Earn up to 3 stars per level based on your score performance.
-* **Strategic Gameplay:** Limited moves per level—plan ahead to reach the target score!
+* **Strategic Gameplay:** Limited moves per level-plan ahead to reach the target score!
 * **Smart Hints:** Get helpful suggestions when you're stuck.
 * **Board Shuffle:** Rearrange crystals when no valid moves are available.
-* **Auto-Save Progress:** Your game state is automatically saved—never lose your progress!
+* **Auto-Save Progress:** Your game state is automatically saved-never lose your progress!
 * **Cascading Matches:** Chain reactions give bonus points for strategic combos.
 * **Level Selection:** Jump to any unlocked level and replay for better scores.
 * **Responsive Design:** Optimized for desktop, tablet, and mobile devices with touch controls.